kaharez/lawcodes/3-criminal-code/book-3-offences-against-persons/chapter-5-sexual-offences/article-01-rape.md

 7. Rape is punished under Penalty Band E.

 8. The penalty is aggravated where:
-    a. the victim is a child under the age of fourteen years;
+    (a) the victim is a child under the age of fourteen years;
-    b. the victim is a child between fourteen and sixteen years of age;
+    (b) the victim is a child between fourteen and sixteen years of age;
-    c. the rape is committed by two or more persons acting in concert;
+    (c) the rape is committed by two or more persons acting in concert;
-    d. the rape is accompanied by torture, cruelty, or results in severe physical or psychological injury;
+    (d) the rape is accompanied by torture, cruelty, or results in severe physical or psychological injury;
-    e. the rape is committed by a person in a position of authority or trust over the victim;
+    (e) the rape is committed by a person in a position of authority or trust over the victim;
-    f. the rape results in pregnancy, transmission of disease, or permanent injury; or
-    g. the rape is committed against a particularly vulnerable person or in circumstances of particular helplessness.
+    (f) the rape results in pregnancy, transmission of disease, or permanent injury; or (g) the rape is committed against a particularly vulnerable person or in circumstances of particular helplessness.